umanux/umanux/README.md

 > This project is **very much** work in progress.
 Do **absolutely not** use in production systems!

+When done this library intends to provide all the functionality needed to manage users on a linux system.

 What is working so far:
   * Parsing:
     * `/etc/passwd`